-- Salomon Sense 4 /Pro (February 2020) – A 9.0-ounce, 4mm-drop trail shoe with Salomon’s OptiVibe vibration reduction insert and a hydrophobic upper.
+- Salomon Sense 4 /Pro ($140 – February 2020) – A 9.0-ounce, 4mm-drop trail shoe with Salomon’s OptiVibe vibration reduction insert and a hydrophobic upper.
 Read our full review of the Salomon Sense 4 /Pro.

 - Salomon XA Pro 3D v8 ($130 – February 2020) – The eighth iteration of a classic moves to a new version of its 3D Chassis and moves to welded overlays that make for a lighter and softer upper.
 It’s lost 20g to weigh 12.0oz (340g) and retained its 11mm drop.

 The Saucony Peregrine 10 reverses course after one iteration by removing Saucony’s Iso Fit construction.
 This 10.7-ounce (303g) version lowers the lugs from 6mm to 5mm, keeps the rockplate and 4mm drop, and switches to a full-length PWRRUN midsole underfoot.
 The Peregrine 10 ST is tailored to soft terrain with wider-spaced, 6.5mm lugs, which brings the shoe’s weight up to 11.3 ounces (320g).
 The Peregrine 10 GTX uses GORE-TEX Invisible Fit construction on the standard version’s platform and weighs 11.2 ounces (318g).